oneTaken/pytorch_fast_style_transfer/README.md

 `img2` is most similar to `img3`, both content and style.
 It's general to both two feature representation models.
 Maybe they are both architectures.
 + ~~Considering specific value, `resnet101` loss is smaller than `vgg16`.
-Better feature representations would have a better perceptual loss.~~ Can the different loss on the different feature representations be comparable?
+Better feature representations would have a better perceptual loss.~~ Can the different loss values on the different feature representations be comparable?
 Is it meaningful?
 The tendency is the same, whether it indicates that the specific value is not important?
 ### References